asyncapi/website/pages/blog/api-first-with-asyncapi.md

 - Implementing the generated interfaces, you can create a service for the API.
 - As a client, you can use generated interfaces to consume the API with some HTTP client generated behind the scenes.

 When doing API-First with AsyncAPI, the process is similar.
-After you generate some interfaces and DTOs from your API definition, you use the generated interfaces to produce messages, sending them to the broker, and implement them to consume messages from the broker.
+After you generate some interfaces and DTOs from your API definition, you use the generated interfaces to produce messages, send them to the broker, and implement them to consume messages from the broker.

 There is still a fundamental difference between OpenAPI and AsyncAPI: OpenAPI is used to document Request-Response / Client-Server APIs, while AsyncAPI is used to document Event-Driven APIs which, except for websockets, are Broker-based.